-Indicator: An indicator is a specific, observable and measurable characteristic that can be used to show the progress a project is making toward achieving a specific outcome.
+Indicator: An indicator is a specific, observable, and measurable characteristic that can be used to show the progress a project is making toward achieving a specific outcome.
 Indicators are included in the project objective and must describe what will be changed by the objective's outcome.

-In-kind Contributions: The value of non-cash contributions that directly benefit a grantsupported project or program and are provided by non-federal third parties without charge to the recipient, the sub recipient, or a cost-type contractor under a grant or sub award.
+In-kind Contributions: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub recipient, or a cost-type contractor under a grant or sub award.
 In-kind contributions may be in the form of real property, equipment, supplies or other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
+Also known as Non-Federal Share.
 See 45 CFR §75.306, Cost Sharing or matching.